James4Ever0/notes/demo for process based request routing.md

 ---
 created: 2026-03-19T11:46:50+08:00
-modified: 2026-03-19T11:48:54+08:00
+modified: 2026-03-19T11:49:32+08:00
 ---

 # demo for process based request routing

 better onhold request when request incomes

-for daemon services managed by pm2 or systemd we should configure different method for starting and shutting down service.
+for daemon services managed by pm2 or systemd we should configure different method for starting and shutting down service. and we need to check if the process is running anyway.

 ---